Updated: 1st October 2021

 Bulk Wine Samples: If a Seller accepts a sample request for a bulk wine Listing, they must:

 - ensure the sample substantially reflects the Listing as detailed, although the sample may be customised, but only to the extent to deliver the style the Buyer has specifically requested;

 - comply with the sample quantities that are requested, labelling provided and delivery instructions advised;

 - not use a proprietary branded bottle, box or other material and must remove any proprietary identifying markings that could reasonably provide the Buyer with the identity of the Seller;

 - confirm dispatch and enter the consignment tracking details on the VINEX sample request page to enable the automated tracking of all freight; and,

-- not attempt to send samples direct to a Buyer.
+- not attempt to send samples direct to a Buyer (unless agreed by VINEX).

 Bottled Wine Samples: If a Seller accepts a sample request for a packaged wine Listing, they must: